Iridescent shark

 The iridescent shark or iridescent shark catfish (Pangasianodon hypophthalmus) is a species of shark catfish (family Pangasiidae) native to the rivers of Southeast Asia.
-Despite its name, it is not a shark.
-It is found in the Mekong basin as well as the Chao Phraya River, and is heavily cultivated for food there.
+Despite its name, it is not a real shark.
+It is found in the Mekong basin as well as the Chao Phraya River, and is heavily cultivated for food.

 The meat is often marketed under the common name swai (from Thai สวาย).
 It has also been introduced into other river basins as a food source, and its striking appearance and iridescence have made it popular with fishkeeping hobbyists, among whom it is also known as the Siamese shark catfish or sutchi catfish.
 The swai's omnivorous diet consists of crustaceans, other fish, and plant matter.

 Names

 The fish is named for the glow or iridescence exhibited in juveniles, as well as the shark-like appearance of this and other shark catfish.

 Description

 Adults reach up to 130 cm in length and can weigh up to a maximum of 44 kg.
 They have a shiny, iridescent color that gives these fish their name.
 However, large adults are uniformly grey.
 The fins are dark grey or black.
 Juveniles have a black stripe along the lateral line and a second black stripe below the lateral line.